-Child's name Child's date of birth Staff member reporting incident - name and posi ition Date of incident (dd/mm/yyyy) Time of incident Details of the incident Note the reasons for recording the incident.
+Child's name Child's date of birth Staff member reporting incident - name and pos ition Date of incident (dd/mm/yyyy) Time of incident Details of the incident Note the reasons for recording the incident.
 Ensure the following factual information is provided - who, what, when and where.
 Include names of witnesses, if relevant, and immediate actions taken.
 Offer an opinion where relevant (how and why this might have happened).
 Substantiate the opinion.
-Attach a bod iy map oi r otner informat tion, it app ropriate.
-Reporting staff member's signature Date Please pass this form to the Designated Safeguarding Lead - Eileen Bhavsar (Head Teacher Jnr) Sarah Sands (Head Teacher Inf)
+Attach a body map or other information, if appropriate. , , • Reporting staff member's signature Date Please pass this form to the Desig gnated Safeg guarding Lead sar (Head Teacher Jnr)

 The Safeguarding Lead hould record the response to the in cident or concern and outcomes

 Response to the inciden cident of concern and outcomes.

 uding names of anyone to whom yo our information was passed.

-, ·
+, , , ·

 Outcomes

 Record outcomes of the actions taken.

 Safeguarding Lead's name

 Safeguarding lead's Date

 signature